 Options for stabilizing distressed persons include:

-- Respect the person’s privacy, and give him/her a few minutes alone.
-Tell them that you will be available if they need you or that you will check back with them in a few minutes to see how they are doing and if there’s anything you can do to help at that time.
+- Respect the person’s privacy and give him/her a few minutes alone.
+Tell the individual that you will be available if they need you or that you will check back with them in a few minutes to see how they are doing and if there’s anything you can do to help at that time.